KZelab/ACCA6014-GPU-Programming/README.md

 ---

-**🎉 Congratulations!** You've successfully rendered your first triangle using modern OpenGL!
+**Congratulations!** You've successfully rendered your first triangle using modern OpenGL!
 You now understand the fundamental building blocks of all 3D graphics: vertices, buffers, shaders, and the graphics pipeline.
 Every complex 3D model is ultimately made up of triangles just like this one.

 This triangle represents your entry into the world of real-time graphics programming.
 From here, the possibilities are endless!